Zombie strip: Examples

-One example of a zombie work outside of comic strips includes the animated television series SpongeBob SquarePants, a series which continues to produce new episodes despite the death of creator Stephen Hillenburg in 2018.
-Hillenburg had largely stepped away from the show after 2004, but continued to serve as executive producer before returning to more active involvement in 2015 until his death.
-In a similar situation, Nickelodeon continued to produce episodes of The Ren & Stimpy Show even after firing the show's creator, John Kricfalusi.
+Outside of comic strips, the idea of a production continuing without its creator is not uncommon at all, as creators typically do not own the rights to their work.
+For example, SpongeBob SquarePants creator Stephen Hillenburg largely stepped away from the show after 2004, but continued to serve as executive producer before returning to more active involvement in 2015 until his death three years later.
+Similarly, Nickelodeon continued to produce episodes of The Ren & Stimpy Show even after firing the show's creator, John Kricfalusi.